 Media Education Center, member of CIFEJ (Centre International du Film pour l’Enfance

 Course: New grammar of the Film Language

 Courses: Feature Film directing, TV directing.
 (Level: Bachelor’s and Master’s degree)

 UCF. – University of Central Florida in Orlando

 RTS (National TV Network) and other Serbian TV networks

-Directed hundreds of broadcasts and TV shows of all genres and types, including one TV feature film, two TV series, a few short films, and dozens of documentaries.
+Directed hundreds of broadcasts and TV shows of all genres and types, including one TV feature film, two TV series, a few short films, number of music videos and dozens of documentaries.

 Directed more than 200 TV ads for Bates – Saatchi and Saatchi, Ogilvy & Mather, Ovation – BBDO and number of local advertising agencies in Serbia.

 Wrote or co-wrote, most of the scripts I directed.